UniMath/UniMath/documentation/guides/tutorials/t05-category-theory.md

 equivalence_of_cats A B   := ∑ (X : adjunction_data A B), forms_equivalence X.
 ```

-It contains the followin coercions
+It contains the following coercions
 ```coq
 adj_equiv >-> functor A B
 adj_equiv >-> adjunction